How a Small Mallorca Film Conquered the Netflix World

 From a village on the island to the top of the charts

-Sometimes it only takes a few locations, two strong characters and a precise idea: the German-language thriller "Fall for Me", whose filming took place largely in Mallorca, stormed the Netflix lists within a few days.
+Sometimes it only takes a few locations, two strong characters and a precise idea: the German-language thriller "Fall for Me", whose filming took place largely in Mallorca, as reported in Sherry Hormann's thriller “Fall for Me” brought a large film set to Mallorca this summer, stormed the Netflix lists within a few days.
 Between August 21 and 24 the film recorded around 16.5 million views — a real hit for a low-budget production.

 Why the film works